-Of French-Austro-Hungarian-Israeli family background, the critically acclaimed Sydney-born/Berlin based violinist and composer-producer Daniel Weltlinger has long been renowned worldwide for his distinctive sound and innovations within the genres of Gypsy-swing, jazz, klezmer and experimental/free-improvised music.
-He is frequently in demand as a solo recording/performance artist, often in collaboration with an array of top musicians and ensembles in a variety of different formats, and is highly sought after for his technical and musical mastery on his main instrument.
-A graduate of the Sydney Conservatorium of Music, he has performed and recorded in countless major concert halls, theatres, clubs and festivals across Australia, Europe, China, Morocco, Turkey, the US and Israel, and continues to collaborate with a wide range of renowned artists and ensembles including German-Sinti guitarist and composer Lulo Reinhardt, Berlin based Yiddish singer-actor Karsten Troyke, Polish-Australian chanteur Nadya Golski, the Australian multi-ARIA Award-winning Gyp-rock band Monsieur Camembert, the Berlin based Turkish-Classical Ensemble Olivinn and Danish bass player Kenneth Dahl Knudsen amongst many others.
-He runs the independent record label Rectify Records, which produced the album ‘Koblenz’ nominated as amongst one of the best albums of 2015 in Downbeat Magazine, and co-leads a number of ensembles including Gypsy-jazz collective ‘Radio Django’ with guitarist Janko Lauenberger, Hungarian Folk-experimental trio ‘The Huns‘ with bassist/multi instrumentalist Taylor Savvy and saxophonist André Vida, as well as two Australian based contemporary music projects ‘Zohar’s Nigun’ and ‘The Asthmatix’ with long-time associate keyboardist Daniel Pliner, which fuse Jewish music within the respective contemporary frameworks of jazz and electronica/hip-hop.
+Born in Sydney, Australia in 1977 and of French-Austro-Hungarian-Israeli family background, the critically acclaimed Berlin-based violinist and composer-producer Daniel Weltlinger has long been renowned worldwide for his distinctive warm sound and innovations within the genres of Gypsy-swing, jazz, Yiddish-klezmer and experimental/free-improvised music.
+He is frequently in demand in a recording or performance capacity, often in collaboration with an array of top musicians and ensembles in a variety of different formats, and is highly sought after for his technical and musical mastery on his main instrument.
+A graduate of the Sydney Conservatorium of Music, he has performed and recorded in countless major concert halls, theatres, clubs and festivals across Australia, Europe, China, Morocco, Turkey, the US and Israel, and continues to collaborate with a wide range of renowned artists and ensembles including German-Sinti guitarist and composer Lulo Reinhardt along with members of the Reinhardt family based in Koblenz/Rheinland Pfalz, Berlin based Yiddish singer-actor Karsten Troyke and singer-actress Sharon Brauner, Polish-Australian chanteur Nadya Golski and her 101 Candles Orkestra, the Australian multi-ARIA Award-winning Gyp-rock band Monsieur Camembert and the Berlin based Turkish-Classical Ensemble Olivinn amongst many others.
+He runs the independent record label Rectify Records, which produced the album ‘Koblenz’ nominated as amongst one of the best albums of 2015 in Downbeat Magazine, and in addition to leading various combinations under his own name co-leads a number of ensembles including Gypsy-jazz collective ‘Radio Django’ with guitarist Janko Lauenberger, Hungarian Folk-experimental duo ‘The Huns‘ with bassist/multi instrumentalist Taylor Savvy, as well as two Australian based contemporary music projects ‘Zohar’s Nigun’ and ‘The Asthmatix’ with long-time associate keyboardist Daniel Pliner which fuse Jewish music within the respective contemporary frameworks of jazz and electronica/hip-hop.

-Daniel was specifically commissioned to record a Django Reinhardt tribute album at the request of former chief executive of BNP Paribas in Australia and current chief executive of BNP Paribas in Central Europe Didier Mahout, who is a huge fan of the music of Django Reinhardt and jazz music.
-In keeping with the French bank’s philosophy of philanthropy and support of the fine arts, Didier made contact with Daniel, and together with the help of fellow BNP staff members Dominique Curien and Julia Boyce they arranged the entire financing of this seminal recording project.
-Realising that the overwhelming majority of recordings dedicated to Gypsy-jazz music did not make enough of a focus on Django as a great composer, Daniel decided to make this album exclusively centred around Django’s unique, quirky and darkly beautiful compositions.
-As well as the most well-known of Django’s compositions such as “Minor Swing” and “Nuages” are compositions that very rarely see the light of day such as “Nympheas” and “Tell Mozart” that are given a new breath of life, serving as a gentle reminder of Django’s genius not only as one of the greatest jazz guitarists of all time but perhaps more importantly one of the truly great jazz composers and innovators of his era.
+Weltlinger was specifically commissioned to record a Django Reinhardt tribute album at the request of former chief executive of BNP Paribas in Australia and of BNP Paribas in Central Europe Didier Mahout, who is a huge fan of the music of Django Reinhardt and jazz music.
+In keeping with the French bank’s philosophy of philanthropy and support of the fine arts, Didier made contact, and together with the help of fellow BNP staff members Dominique Curien and Julia Boyce they arranged the entire financing of this seminal recording project.
+Realising that the overwhelming majority of recordings dedicated to Gypsy-jazz music did not make enough of a focus on Django Reinhardt as a great composer, Weltlinger decided to make this album exclusively centred around Django’s unique, quirky and darkly beautiful compositions.
+As well as the most well-known of Django’s compositions such as “Minor Swing” and “Nuages” are compositions that very rarely see the light of day such as “Nympheas” and “Tell Mozart” that are given a new breath of life, serving as a gentle reminder of his genius not only as one of the greatest jazz guitarists of all time but perhaps more importantly one of the truly great jazz composers and innovators of his era.

 BNP Paribas is a European-based leader in global banking and financial services with an extensive global banking network of over 200,000 people in more than 80 countries.
 In Australia, BNP Paribas has been supporting the Australian economy for 130 years since its establishment in 1881.